LogoHistorical Figure MBTI

 The Material World She Managed

-Her relationship with Grimm served a partially compensatory function here.
-Grimm was a worldly man — a diplomat, a social operator, a person who understood institutions and power and money.
-In practical matters, she relied on his judgment in ways she did not rely on Diderot's.
-The INFJ's inferior Se often finds expression through trusted companions who are more at home in the immediate world: people who can read the room, handle the negotiation, manage the crisis.
-Grimm was that person for Madame d'Épinay, and the partnership endured partly because each supplied what the other lacked.
+Her relationship with Grimm served a partially compensatory function.
+He was a diplomat, a social operator, a person who understood institutions and money.
+In practical matters she relied on his judgment in ways she did not rely on Diderot's.
+The INFJ's inferior Se often finds expression through trusted companions more at home in the immediate world, and Grimm was that person — the partnership endured partly because each supplied what the other lacked.

 Why INFJ Over INTJ